galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 Now, you have Forms and Reports configured in adminVM, let's apply the domain on mspVM1 and mspVM2.

-You can also follow the steps to apply domain on a new machine for new replicas.
+You can also follow the steps to apply domain to a new machine for new replicas.

 Configure domain on managed machine:
 1. SSH to your machine, e.g login to mspVM1 with command `ssh weblogic@mspVM1`